Back to all guides

 Hidden field

-The hidden field can hold writing, a copied photo, a tiny label, or a small tag.
-It should stay flatter than the fabric.
+The hidden field can hold writing, a photo print, a tiny label, or a small tag.
+It should stay flatter than the fabric and stop short of the hinge gutter.

 04